 Every question in the TOEFL Speaking section is marked on a scale from zero to four, then the examiner will transform your total score onto a scale from zero to 30.
 Your final score on this scale corresponds a proficiency level as explained below:

-Mastering The TOEFL Speaking Section Scoring Criteria
+Mastering the TOEFL IBT Speaking Section Scoring Criteria

 There’s more to the Speaking test than simply stringing a few sentences together.
 Our TOEFL Speaking advice is to get familiar with the main criteria that your responses will be judged against: